fudab/fudab.github.io/covid-19/china.md

   </tr>
 </table>

-Given that even local optimization methods will be rather time consuming under the current situation where we need to solve a giant system of equations, not to mention any global optimization methods, we repeatly apply the `` algorithm, performing the same nonlinear least square fitting of the variable $R_i(t)$ and finding the local minimum value of the residual.
+Given that even local optimization methods will be rather time consuming under the current situation where we need to solve a giant system of equations, not to mention any global optimization methods, we repeatly apply the `Levenberg-Marquardt` algorithm, performing the same nonlinear least square fitting of the variable $R_i(t)$ and finding the local minimum value of the residual.
 Every time we select a different province and only allow its parameters to be changable until we have passed all the provinces.
 To imporve the accuracy of our result, we run this loop multiple times.

 <table align="center">
   <tr>